Product Bundling

 The "free teaser" approach: low risk, high signal

-Some apps offer a free AI analysis — one teaser run that shows what the system would suggest before you commit to a paid plan.
+Some apps offer a free Smart analysis — one teaser run that shows what the system would suggest before you commit to a paid plan.
 This is valuable because:

-- It reveals whether your catalog has enough structure for AI to find meaningful patterns.
+- It reveals whether your catalog has enough structure for the Smart engine to find meaningful patterns.

 - You can manually create the suggested bundles (even on a free plan) to test the hypothesis.